dex4er/tf/README.md

 It will skip `(known after apply)` lines from the output.

-Additional options can be used: `-counter` shows counter with processed resources, `-compact` skips the content of the resources, `-short` removes unecessary lines (default), `-full` keeps original manifest, `-fan` hides messages about progress and shows short indicator (default), `-dot` hides messages about progress and shows single dot or character for each line, `-verbose` keeps original messages about progress (default if `TF_IN_AUTOMATION=1`), `-no-outputs` hides outputs.
+Additional options can be used: `-counters` shows counter with processed resources, `-compact` skips the content of the resources, `-short` removes unecessary lines (default), `-full` keeps original manifest, `-fan` hides messages about progress and shows short indicator (default), `-dots` hides messages about progress and shows single dot or character for each line, `-verbose` keeps original messages about progress (default if `TF_IN_AUTOMATION=1`), `-no-outputs` hides outputs.